-Often it is mandated in a separation agreement for the purposes of spousal and child support that the paying party have life insurance to protect the interests of the receiving party in case of the payer’s death.
+Often it is mandated in a separation agreement for spousal and child support that the paying party have life insurance to protect the interests of the receiving party in case of the payer’s death.
 The larger risk is to protect the receiving party’s interest in the event of a critical illness or disability.
 This is often overlooked and represents a much more significant risk to the recipient and the payer.
-If the family, now living in two separate residences are dependent upon one individual’s earnings, what happens to the family in the event the principle wage earner gets sick or is unable to earn a living?
+If the family, now living in two separate residences are dependent upon one individual’s earnings, what happens to the family in the event the principal wage earner gets sick or is unable to earn a living?
 The burn-rate of one’s income becomes that much more significant when two residences are concerned.
 This could represent financial devastation for both households.

 Cash Value of Life Insurance Policies